Dear Seniors,

 Hello Trupti,

-Coming to the Letter you propose to issue to the employee--Warning Letter--I am not so sure if that's the right way.
+Coming to the letter you propose to issue to the employee—Warning Letter—I am not so sure if that's the right way.

-I think you would need to FiRST issue a Show-Cause Notice to the employee--where he/she gets a chance to give his/her version of the incident/situation IN WRITING. based on the response/reply, you can then follow it up with the Warning Letter- IF warranted.
+I think you would need to FIRST issue a Show-Cause Notice to the employee—where he/she gets a chance to give his/her version of the incident/situation IN WRITING.
+Based on the response/reply, you can then follow it up with the Warning Letter—IF warranted.

-In a single line: Your Primary focus has to be the Company's Interest--NOT any individual [including the MD].
+In a single line: Your primary focus has to be the Company's Interest—NOT any individual [including the MD].
 While this may prove to be tough to follow always, the least you NEED to do is to give your views IN WRITING [just buy time to think & follow with an e-mail later, without giving any chance to be suspected of your intent].
 Even then, if you are instructed to do something that COULD go against the Company's interests, you would be covering yourself.

-Dinesh--What would say?
+Dinesh—What would you say?

 Rgds,